Tracardi/tracardi-api/manual/en/docs/flow/actions/key_counter_action.md

 ## Examples

-For example Lets assume the followng configuration:
+For example Lets assume the following configuration:

 ```json
 {